SquidSquidson/jsx-jstl-conditionals/readme.md

 A small babel plugin package designed to make transitioning from jstl to jsx simpler.

-Pretty much a clone of jsx-control-statements but more customized for my experiences.

 ```javascript
 <ForEach var='thisItem' items={items} index='index'>
     {thisItem}